Memorable Manitobans: Andrew Edward McGavin (1876-1948)

 On 22 June 1910, he married Margaret MacAulay (1882-1969) of Morden, the eldest of the seven children of Finlay MacAulay (1842-1918) and Margaret MacDonald (1860-1930), and sister of John A. MacAulay and Archibald MacAulay.
 They had five children: Edward Percival “Percy” McGavin (1911-?), Donald Cameron McGavin, Margaret Grace McGavin (1917-?, wife of John S. Reive), Helen McGavin (?-?, wife of David F. Low), and Kenneth Ross McGavin (1921-1998).

 He served on the Carman town council and on the board of St. Andrews’s United Church.
+He was a Conservative candidate for the Rhineland constituency in the 1910 provincial general election.
 In 1915, he helped to build a dam on the Boyne River to provide a public swimming pool for the area and he built four tennis courts.
 He was an avid curler, an accomplished tennis player and swimmer, and a keen hunter.
 He shared ownership with some friends in a hunting lodge at Flee Island on Delta Marsh, near Lake Manitoba.
 He was a member of a group which leased and developed land for the first golf course in the Carman area.
 A member of the Carman Choral Society, his favorite quote was “music and flowers, two of life’s extra beauties.”

 He died at Carman on 7 February 1948.
 His obituary reports that he died “while travelling to Sperling in connection with the fatal shooting which occured at that town during the night.”
 He was buried in the Carman Cemetery.